+void windowClosing(WindowEvent we)

 Mouse Event Handling

 In order to handle mouse events, Mouse Listener has to be defined.
 Mouse listener is the handler which will handle mouse events.
 There are two types of mouse listener 1.
 MouseListener This listener is used to track click,press, release, entered and exited events.
 2. MouseMotionListener This listener is used to track mouse movements, drag movements etc.